Gregg Toney, email@example.com

 Director, Auxiliary Enterprises

 Benn Crandall has been working with George Mason University since 1983 in a variety of responsibilities.
 After visiting the campus in the fall of 1982, he quickly decided that GMU was going to be "the" place to be in higher education for the next 30 or so years.
 Initially, Benn served as the Bookstore manager for more than 15 years, overseeing all three of the Distributed Campus'.
 He then started his own company and landed as a consultant to Auxiliary Enterprises.
 After that, he became a Project Officer for GMU's Senior Administration and eventually became the Senior Project Officer for the University's Facilities Division.
-Benn's recent duties included contract management of the Mason Inn and Print Services.
+Benn's recent duties include contract management of the Mason Inn and Print Services.
 Benn holds a degree in Operations Management as well as a certification in Project Management.
+Benn is the Assistant Coach, Mason Trap & Skeet Club.
+In 2013 Benn won the Trap and Skeet Overall Handicap Champion and Class Champion for Virginia.

 Steve Morehouse, firstname.lastname@example.org